 There are no two people alike, right?
 What sets them apart is their unique personality.
 It’s the same with brands—each one has a unique identity that differentiates it from competitors.

-To put things simpler: think of your brand’s identity as a sum total of all the brand elements that tell people who your company is.
+To put things simpler: your brand identity is a sum total of all the brand elements that tell people who your company is.
 It’s how your brand looks, sounds, speaks, and feels to people.
+It is what will get your brand instantly recognizable over another brand.

 Once you have a clear definition of the core elements of your brand identity, you can start putting the puzzle pieces together.
 These concrete design elements will help you broadcast your brand’s identity to the world.